cisco-docs/ltrxar-3100-sdwan/docs/templates/sdwan/features_service/service_lan_vpn_ethernet_interface.md

 ### Examples

 Example-1: The example below demonstrates how to configure a service ethernet interface feature under LAN VPN feature within a service profile with static IPv4 and IPv6 address settings.
-The interface is configured with VRRP high availability for both IPv4 and IPv6 address families, including tracking objects for failover scenarios.
+The interface is configured with VRRP high availability for both IPv4 and IPv6 address families, including tracking object for failover scenarios.

 ```yaml
 sdwan: